cyber5w/blog/_posts/2024-07-11-Google-Drive-Forensics.md

 # Closing

 Thank you for spending your time reading this document!
 You might be asking yourself how this information helps me.
 Well, the importance of knowing this could help professionals catch students cheating in the act.
 Without having to higher expensive forensics examiners.
-As just one example :)
+As just one example.

 Author: `Edward Griffith`